 Due to the evolution of technology and the greater demand for higher networking speeds, cable and components have been developed that can transmit faster speeds over longer distances.
 Copper classes and categories were introduced in order that network parameters could be clearly defined and that the appropriate connecting hardware was installed.
 For example, Category 3 was introduced in the later part of the 1980s and could support voice services as well as 10BASE-T Ethernet.
 However, this would eventually become unsuitable by the mid 1990s as Category 5 had become widely available and was able to support faster network speeds up to 100Mbps.
 The next wave of cable and connector development came in the form of CAT5E, which could more effectively support Gigabit network applications.
 CAT5E is an enhanced version of Category 5, however, CAT5E standards had introduced new and more stringent crosstalk specifications, which allowed Gigabit network applications and high data transfer scenarios to function more reliably.

 Over the last 5 to 8 years, Category 6 (CAT6) cable and connectors have become a basic requirement for new buildings in order to support Gigabit network applications and support bandwidths of up to 250MHz.
 CAT6 is also beginning to replace CAT5E in residential environments.
 Category 6A (CAT6A) which supports data rates of 10G up to 100 metres and a bandwidth of up to 500MHz has begun to grow in popularity.
-Many Data Centres, hospitals and universities have adopted CAT6A as anew minimum requirement.
-Other developments in CAT7, CAT7A and also CAT8 are continuing which will support even higher data transfer rates and bandwidths.
+Many Data Centres, hospitals and universities have adopted CAT6A as a new minimum requirement.
+Other developments in CAT7, CAT7A and also CAT8 are continuing, which will support even higher data transfer rates and bandwidths.

 CAT6 cabling provides many advantages and benefits over CAT5E cabling infrastructure.
 When CAT6 was first introduced it was approximately 50% more expensive than CAT5E, which made it cost prohibitive for many installations.
 However, CAT6 costs have reduced substantially over a number of years to the point where costs are almost on par.
 CAT6 provides greater bandwidth over CAT5E and allows for higher data transfer rates.
 Therefore, CAT6 has now become the minimum standard for new cabling installations.
 As well as being able to easily support 1 Gbps network speeds, CAT6 can also support higher data rates of 10Gbps.
 However, 10Gbps is only supported over shorter distances of 37-55 metres.

 CAT6A is capable of supporting data transfer rates of up to 10Gbps at a maximum bandwidth of 500MHz.
 CAT6A has additional and tighter twists, with additional insulation to reduce crosstalk.
 CAT6A is also backwards compatible with CAT6 and CAT5E, however, speeds are always limited and will perform to the lowest category cable or connector that is installed in the link.
-CAT6A is fast becoming the lowest cost effective solution as it is seen as a future-proof cable system.
+CAT6A is fast becoming the most cost effective solution as it is seen as a future-proof cable system.
 CAT6A components are used in Class EA networks as defined in ISO/IEC 11801 and TIA/EIA 568.

 Termination methods and times had also been seen to be a negative for CAT6A installation, however, new modular jacks and outlets which can be terminated in around 2-3 minutes have reduced installation time and cost.